Specifying a Python Runtime

 $ python -V

-Whenever you change Python runtime versions, your dependency cache is cleared, and all dependencies need to be reinstalled.
+Whenever you change Python runtime versions, your dependency cache clears and you must reinstall all dependencies.

 file.
 To update this file, you can use the pip freeze